maricarmello/credistars/README.md

 It doesn't need any aditional steps besides the initial `npm install` to work and we can query the database using SQL: `SELECT`, `INSERT`, `UPDATE`, etc...

+You can explore and test queries openning the `database.sqlite` file under `db` folder using the following program: https://sqlitebrowser.org/
 ## Managing database schema changes

 This project uses the `umzug` library to keep track of database changes and keep your current database in sync with those changes.